hashicorp/terraform-provider-aws/website/docs/r/apigatewayv2_api.html.markdown

 * `route_key` - (Optional) Part of _quick create_.
 Specifies any [route key](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-routes.html).
 Applicable for HTTP APIs.
 * `route_selection_expression` - (Optional) The [route selection expression](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api-selection-expressions.html#apigateway-websocket-api-route-selection-expressions) for the API.
 Defaults to `$request.method $request.path`.
-* `tags` - (Optional) A map of tags to assign to the API.
+* `tags` - (Optional) Map of tags to assign to the API.
 If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
 * `target` - (Optional) Part of _quick create_.
 Quick create produces an API with an integration, a default catch-all route, and a default stage which is configured to automatically deploy changes.
 For HTTP integrations, specify a fully qualified URL.
 For Lambda integrations, specify a function ARN.
 The type of the integration will be `HTTP_PROXY` or `AWS_PROXY`, respectively.
 Applicable for HTTP APIs.
 * `body` - (Optional) An OpenAPI specification that defines the set of routes and integrations to create as part of the HTTP APIs.
 Supported only for HTTP APIs.
-* `version` - (Optional) A version identifier for the API.
+* `version` - (Optional) Version identifier for the API.
 Must be between 1 and 64 characters in length.
 * `fail_on_warnings` - (Optional) Whether warnings should return an error while API Gateway is creating or updating the resource using an OpenAPI specification.
 Defaults to `false`.
 Applicable for HTTP APIs.

 __Note__: If the `body` argument is provided, the OpenAPI specification will be used to configure the integrations and route for the HTTP API.
 If this argument is provided, the following resources should not be managed as separate ones, as updates may cause manual resource updates to be overwritten: